habibcilmd-cardiologist/dr-cil/content/en/services/stress-echocardiography/index.md

 {{< /alert >}}

 Stress echocardiography is an echocardiographic evaluation performed while the heart is under stress from exercise or medication.
 It has high accuracy in diagnosing coronary artery disease.
-Cardiologist Assoc.
-Prof. Dr. Habib Çil has extensive experience in stress echocardiography evaluation.

 ## What is Stress Echocardiography?